-Claim: Aldi is giving away $100 grocery coupons to Facebook users.
+Claim: Aldi is giving away 40% off grocery coupons to Facebook users.

-Origins: In June 2015, Facebook users began seeing posts advertising a "Get $100 off with a minimum $120 purchase" coupon offer for the ALDI grocery store chain.
+Origins: In December 2015, Facebook users began seeing posts advertising a "Get 40% off all purchases in store" coupon offer for the ALDI grocery store chain.
 These posts were the latest iteration of the common "free coupon" or "free gift card" scams that frequently plague social media and have also preyed on shoppers of chains such as Kroger and Target.

-All in all, tring to claim that "free" $100 ALDI coupon is likely going to end up costing you a lot more than $100.
+All in all, trying to claim that "free" 40% off ALDI coupon is likely going to end up costing you a lot more than you'll save.